DIY Article Topics

 Site Overview

 Thanks for visiting!
-All the sites content can be found by navigating the topics on the upper left or checking out the most popular articles below.
+All the site’s content can be found by navigating the topics on the upper left or checking out the most popular articles below.
 Been here before?
 You should still have a look around.
-Ive been adding a lot of new content lately and adding a comment section to the bottom of the articles.
+I’ve been adding a lot of new content lately and adding a comment section to the bottom of the articles.
+Also, the blog has been migrated to the Wordpress platform and there is a lot of new content there; check out the I Can Fix Up My Home Blog.
 So enjoy!

 I like to think of this site as a storehouse of DIY home improvement knowledge and advice on what to look for and think about if you are going to hire a contractor.
 Knowledge is power.
 What type of topics do we delve into?
 As many as we can.
 For example, deck construction is always popular.
 We cover everything from design down to choosing composite deck boards.

-Another popular topic is flooring because of three main reasons.
-First, its a basic way to brighten up the home.
-Secondly, its an affordable project because it is not all or none; you can do one room at a time, as you can afford.
-Third, with the advent of laminate flooring, its an easy DIY project, cutting out the contractor labor cost.
-For example, for the sustainable types, I've seen nice eco-friendly flooring at Lumber Liquidators.
+Another popular topic is environmentally-friendly flooring ptions because of three main reasons.
+First, it’s a basic way to brighten up the home.
+Secondly, it’s an affordable project because it is not “all or none”; you can do one room at a time, as you can afford.
+Third, it’s an easy DIY project in most cases, cutting out the contractor labor cost.

 Safety in the Workplace